rjw57/anglo-saxon/texts/genesis_3_1_19.rst

 | :word:`ðuhte: I pret.
 3 (impers. verb with dative object) þyncan: thought`
 | :word:`ond: conj.: and`
 | ..
-| :trans:`tree was good to eat, so she thought, and`
+| :trans:`tree was good to eat, so it seemed to her, and`
 | ..
 | wlitig on eagum ond lustbære on gesyhðe, ond genam
 | ..